ZEJIA-LIU/web-softwaretools-plain/report/Front_End_UX.md

 * commit: ea33a83ea50b94e071635de41ef58197c431384a
 * time: 2021/08/06 19:47

-## 2.Modify nav's content and add tips to make it easier to identify animal's status
+### 2. Modify nav's content & add tips
 * Detailed contents:

     1. Since that users think the status of pets are not easy to identify we changed the contents in nav and improved readability.
+After modification, animal status is easier to identify.
     2. Added tips on "rank" and "show" webpage in order to make features more understandable.

 * Picture: